 2. If a chef wanted to develop a fish and seafood-based menu, how should they go about it?

 Chefs are chefs at the end of the day – although we are also accountants, man managers, counsellors and parents – not fishermen.
 So it’s important to talk to your supplier, create a great relationship with them and take their advice.
-At Peach we are fortunate enough to have M&J Seafood as our supplier and we go directly to them and use their knowledge.
+At Peach we are fortunate enough to have exceptional fish suppliers and we go directly to them and use their knowledge.
 They advise us on what’s the best fish and seafood out there and what’s the best price and we are guided by this so the guest gets the best on their plate at the best price.

 So take the time to find a good supplier, pick up the phone or talk together over a coffee – their knowledge is key to helping you find what is best at that time – and put your menu together from there.
 Also, ensure that you keep it in tune with the seasons – seasonality is essential when developing your offer.